Phrax112/genemoynihan.com/bookshelf.md

  13. Werner Herzog: *Of Walking in Ice*
  14. Simon Jenkins: [ *Short History of Europe* ](/2019/12/01/Short-History-of-Europe.html)
  15. Marcus du Sautoy: *What We Cannot Know: Explorations at the Edge of Knowledge*
+ 16. Roger Scruton: *How to be a Conservative*
+ 17. Richard P. Feynman: *Surely You're Joking Mr. Feynman!*
+ 18. Jared Diamond: *Upheaval*

 <H2>Fiction</H2>